Faculty and Staff

 Michela Denaro has been at the CYC since she was an undergrad aide and has been teaching since 2000.
 She is entering her sixth year working in the Purple Room.
 She completed a Bachelor of Arts degree in Psychology from the University of Maryland, and a Master’s Degree in Early Childhood Education from Walden University.
 She also obtained a Maryland Child Care Certification in Early Childhood Development.
 Mrs. Denaro also served as the CYC Summer Camp Director from 2002 to 2013.

 Laura Damron graduated from the University of Maryland in 2017 with her Bachelor's degree in Early Childhood Education and Early Childhood Special Education.
-She worked as a student aide and summer camp co-teacher at the CYC during her studies.
-She is very excited to be back at the CYC!
+Ms. Damron has been working a the CYC since 2014 starting as a student aide and summer camp teacher.
+She is very excited to be back at the CYC as a Purple Room teacher!

 Blue Room Kindergarten: firstname.lastname@example.orgAmy Laakso